Citytracking/toner/README.md

 This file contains the 13 NaturalEarth datasets Toner uses as shapefiles projected using EPGS:900913 (sometimes known as "spherical mercator" which really just means "good for making map tiles").
-They also correct a known issue with the NaturalEarth shapefiles where polygons crossing the 180° meridian and start to behave badly.
+They also correct a known issue with the NaturalEarth shapefiles where polygons crossing the 180° meridian start to behave badly.

 You will still need to use the 'shp2pgsql' program to import them in to your PostGIS database.